 Cale has been busy producing artists since the late Sixties, when he captured the raw sound of the Stooges and the teutonic tones of Nico.

-Production jobs came and went (and sometimes fell through), but he is still in demand by acts who want "Producer: John Cale" in the liner notes of their albums.
+Production jobs came and went (and sometimes fell through), but he was in demand guy for getting the job done by acts who wanted to show off their cool with having "Producer: John Cale" in the liner notes of their albums.

 "I really love producing other artists.
 I love helping someone achieve his goals.
 I always try to approach it from the point of view, "What would a Zen master do in these circumstances?'
 And that is not to give the artist a direct answer to all his questions, but to suggest a solution by other means.
 You've got to stick to what you believe in.
 It might be lucrative for me to work with a particular personality, but if I don't feel sympathetic to what he's doing, I'm just letting myself down.
 And you lose all your credibility if you do that."

-In the Seventies he produced the classic Horses album by the Patti Smith Group.
+In the Seventies he produced the classic Horses album by the Patti Smith Group in 1975:

-Latest finished production job: The Boxing Mirror, an album by Alejandro Escovedo, released May 2, 2006.
+His latest finished production job was The Boxing Mirror, an album by American rock musician Alejandro Escovedo, released on May 2, 2006.

 Twenty Cale produced tracks can be found on the John Cale - Conflict & Catalysis: Productions & Arrangements 1966-2006 album.